 All the while, though, I was still thinking about someone special.

 In between the initial sketches and the final seam, my mother and I went on a trip together to Ely, Minnesota.
 For thirty years, Mom has wanted to go dog sledding – and I was the only person crazy enough to go with her!
 You see, my mom and I share what my family affectionately calls our “adventure shoes”.
 They’ve taken us all over the US and beyond, sharing a inner desire to see and do – never rest, never sit down – always planning the next adventure.

 Our adventures look very different nowadays – Mom likes to travel in her Volkswagen bus and visit historic places.
 I like to be on top of mountains and canyons and sleep outside.
 Not to mention, we are different people!
 She’s a kind, conservative, rural woman who raised her babies and retired, now running the family business.
-I’m a young suburban wife now, living 1000 miles away from the rest of my family with no children, and the “bleeding liberal” of the bunch!
+I’m a liberal, young, suburban wife now, working and living 1000 miles away from the rest of my family.
 Sometimes, I feel as different as oil and water.

 But as I sewed this quilt – this quilt I love – I reflected on our time together in the Northwoods.
 As we mushed our dog teams together with the biggest smiles on our cold faces I remembered that I am her daughter, and she is my mother.
 We aren’t as different as it seems at times.
 Among so many other things, we share a bond deeper than any other I’ve known.

 But my favorite thing we share…is our wild souls.

 - Jelly roll, fat quarter, fat eighth, or scrap friendly pattern